resfahani/GVM-Interface/README.md

 **A Interface for visulization of audio and video data.**

 The interface is written in PHP and Javascript languages.

-#Getting started
+# Getting started
-GVM interface offer different interfaces for autio-video visulization containing:
+GVM interface offer different interfaces for autio-video visulization such as

 ###### Record Section Mode